ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 - Temporal Actions — Temporal, or time-based, Actions have a duration, as opposed to instantaneous Actions.
 Once expired, a temporal Action will no longer be considered active and will not affect the user.
 However, you can apply a temporal Action to a user indefinitely by setting a very distant end date.
 An Action that prevents login must be temporal.

     A temporal Action may be cancelled or modified, unlike an instantaneous Action, which cannot be.
 An example of an instantaneous Action would be a reward, such as sending a user a discount coupon.
 - Option — A custom field that you can add to an instantaneous Action.
 Temporal Actions cannot have Options.
 Options can be sent through emails or webhooks.
-Why do they not have name/value pairs?? why can't temporal actions have option?
+Why do they not have name/value pairs?? why can't temporal actions have options?
 - Localization — A text field with an associated language.
 It's a way of providing more information about an Action name, Reason, or Option to users and administrators who speak different languages.
-They might be sent in an email or through a webhook to people and systems outside FusionAuth.
+Localizations might be sent in an email or through a webhook to people and systems outside FusionAuth.
 - Tenant — An Action can be used for all tenants or just a few.
 Below is a visual reminder of [Tenants, Groups, and Applications](https://fusionauth.io/docs/v1/tech/core-concepts/).

     ```mermaid